Line bundles over Coulomb branches: Line bundles on Cherkis bow varieties

-There is one more extra parameter $\vk_*\in\ZZ$, which was not explicitly explained in \cite{2016arXiv160602002N}.\footnote{It is not clear how to incorporate $\nu_*$ in the original description \cite[\S2.1]{2016arXiv160602002N} of bow varieties as solutions of Nahm's equations.} It corresponds to the quotient where either one of the stability conditions (C-S1) or (C-S2) is required in \cite[Prop.~6.4]{2016arXiv160602002N}.
+There is one more extra parameter $\vk_*\in\ZZ$, which was not explicitly explained in \cite{2016arXiv160602002N}.\footnote{In the original description \cite[\S2.1]{2016arXiv160602002N} of bow varieties as solutions of Nahm's equations, parameters $\vk_\sigma$, $\vk_*$ are put as the level of real part of the hyper-K\"ahler moment map.} It corresponds to the quotient where either one of the stability conditions (C-S1) or (C-S2) is required in \cite[Prop.~6.4]{2016arXiv160602002N}.

 Let us number vector spaces appearing in the definition of bow varieties as in \cite[\S6.1]{2016arXiv160602002N}.

 In particular, $\sigma$ ($\sigma=1,\dots,\ell$) is indexed as $(\ialpha,i)$ ($i=0,\dots,n-1$, $\ialpha=1,\dots,\bw_i$).
 We introduce the character corresponding to parameters\footnote{ We consider the `corresponding' complex parameter $\nu^\CC_*$ in \cite[6.2]{2016arXiv160602002N}, but we put it for all $i$.
 But the sum over $i$ only matters, so our $\vk_*$ should be compared with $n\nu^\CC_*$.} $\vk_*$, $\vk_{\ialpha,i}$ by